matoototo/rt/README.md

 ```bash
 run_interactive.sh
 ```
-In interactive mode, press `Enter` to double the sample count and `WASDQE` to move the camera origin.
+In interactive mode, press `Enter` to double the sample count, `WASDQE` to move the camera origin and `IJKLUO` to move the selected object.

 Scenes are described in a JSON format:<br>